colinschepers/colinschepers.github.io/_posts/2019-12-09-ultimatetictactoe.markdown

 The computationally expensive algorithms are run using Web Workers [4], to ensure optimal responsiveness of the GUI.
 Web Workers are a simple means for web content to run scripts in background threads.

-The application supportes 5 types of players; the Human player allows the user to click one of the valid squares to play a move, while the Easy, Medium, Hard and Godlike players are the different difficulties of the AI player.
+The application supports 5 types of players; the Human player allows the user to click one of the valid squares to play a move, while the Easy, Medium, Hard and Godlike players are the different difficulties of the AI player.
 Each difficulty uses a Monte Carlo Tree Search algorithm described in [5] and the difference between them is the computational time given to them.
 Since this algorithm relies on random simulations of games in order to determine how